Student Cell Phone Guidelines

 - Upon the conclusion of the school day, unlock your pouch utilizing the unlocking base.

-- Retrieve your personal communication device, including cell phone, smartwatch, tablet, and wireless headphones and ear buds from the pouch.
+- Retrieve your phone/wireless headphones and earbuds/smartwatch/smart glasses from the pouch.

 - Ensure to securely seal the empty pouch and stow it in your backpack for the following day.
 It is your responsibility to keep track of your pouch.

-- Once off-campus, students are permitted to utilize their personal communication device, including cell phone, smartwatch, tablet, and wireless headphones and ear buds.
+- Once off-campus, students are permitted to utilize their phones/headphones/smartwatches/smart glasses.

 Damaged Pouches